How to prepare your household goods properly for an international move

 When moving overseas, goods travel inside standardized ocean freight containers.
-This is a very delicate and complex process that requires that those goods are prepared meticulously to prevent or minimize the risk of your belongings suffering any kind of damage or deterioration.
+This is a very delicate and complex process that requires household goods to be prepared meticulously to prevent or minimize the risk of your belongings suffering any kind of damage or deterioration.

 What happens during an international maritime shipment